ImpectAPI/impectR/README.md

 Updated: April 25th 2023

+**Supported API Version: V4**
+For older versions, please see list below:

+- API V3: not supported by this package

 The goal of the impectR package is to provide an easy way for Impect Customers to access data from the customer API.
 This API includes basic information about competitions, competition iterations, and matches as